 - CRM types in technology

 - Types of industries benefitting from CRM (and How)

 What are the types of CRM technology available today?

 The word CRM technology has been up and around for quite a long now.
 Starting back in the 1970s as a concept, it focused on surveys, feedback, and customer data to measure customer satiation.
 And today, that same concept has grown into strategy, including processes, principles, and guidelines.
 Which companies use during the customer life-cycle.

-Furthermore, the technology with a predominant inclination for serving customer relations is broken down into three types today.
+Furthermore, the technology with a predominant inclination for serving relationships with customers is broken down into three types today.